krishnancr/krishnancr.github.io/content/posts/2025-11-25-slang-experiments.md

 - **Cross-hardware validation**: Test on other GPUs to establish whether these performance characteristics are universal or vendor-specific
 - **Metal portability**: Validate that the same cross-platform shader approach translates cleanly to Apple's Metal API, completing the portability story across all major platforms

-For teams building cross-platform rendering engines, this suggests Slang can reduce maintenance overhead without sacrificing performance.
 I feel confident enough to continue improving my fork of ChameleonRT with Slang as the sole shading language.
 I no longer need to maintain parallel HLSL paths and plan to evolve the project entirely within the Slang ecosystem going forward.